brock-eng/JavaFX-Asteroids/README.md

 # JavaFX-Asteroids
-Modern take on the arcade classic Asteroids.
+Modern take on the arcade classic Asteroids using JavaFX.